pondo-1/ilek-map/README.md

 # ilek-map

-Official ILEK Map Repo by Page Effect for all upcoming ILEK Projects.
-This is a fork of the ILEK Demo Repo which is a Fork of Kulturdatenbank Plugin
+This Plugin is only used for the ILEK project fraenkischer-sueden-online.de It is a fork of "kulturdatenbank sinngrund"
+For Upcoming Ilek Projects, there is a new Fork - a theme - community-map-theme

 Change Map Center